bekher/tilt-maze/Readme.md

   - I allow a maximum tilt of about 22 degrees

 B. Additional elements
   - I added wood grain textures to the platform and the walls.
-See external resources for my sources
+See `D. External resources` for my sources
   - I changed the emission settings for the particle emitter to make it appear as if it always emits upward
   - I added a bump sound whenever the ball collides with a wall, I figured out how to do this through the Unity audio docs
     * I created the bump sound myself by knocking against my desk and recording it with my phone